MegApril/police-staffing-analysis/README.md

 # This does not yet reflect agency relief factor - update
 ### Reccomendations
 *These reccomendations are currently based on one year of data.
 In order to feel comfortable giving 2026 forecasting estimates for staffing, metrics from 2025 and 2026 need to be pulled.*

 Answering the following questions in further analyses using the percent change adjustment would provide a logical basis for budget requests, staffing forecasts, tracking department objectives and goals, and other agency needs.
-   - How does the number of CFS change year over year?
+   - How do the number of CFS change year over year?
 Is this change consistent from 2023-2024?
 2024-2025?
-   - How does the hours spent on CFS change year over year?
+   - How do the hours spent on CFS change year over year?
 Is this change consistent from 2023-2024?
 2024-2025?
    - What is the population change year over year?
    - Does population change correlate to a change in hours spent on CFS?
    - Does population change correlate to number of CFS?